eficode-academy/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 nginx        ClusterIP   100.70.204.237   <none>        80/TCP    4s
 ```

-The service in focus is nginx, which does not have any external IP, nor does it say anything about any other ports except 80/TCP.
+The service does not have any external IP, nor does it say anything about any other ports except 80/TCP.
 This means it is not accessible over internet, but we can still access it from within the cluster using its `CLUSTER-IP`.

 Let's see if we can access this service from within our multitool, the one from the Pods and Deployments exercise.

-Get the name of the `multitool` pod with:
+* Get the name of the `multitool` pod with:

 ```shell
 $ kubectl get pods